Data-Sci-2022/Topic-modeling-literacy-education-scholarship/final_report.md

 **Commentary about the process**

 This daunting project implies many hours of work and computational resources.
-The time combination of time and computational resources sometimes was a limitation during the development of the project.
+The combination of time and computational resources sometimes was a limitation during the development of the project.
 Fortunately, in the end, I could perform the necessary analysis to answer at least exploratorily the research questions.

 ## References